People We Met Along the Way

 Colin & Sara, Gabriel (10), Mariella (7).
 Aboard S/V Calisto, Rose Haven, MD.
 Home schooling their 2 children.
 A family of weekend sailors on the Chesapeake for a number of years.
 As a family they watched YouTube videos about cruising the Bahamas.
 The children proposed to the parents that they should do so as well.
 They get up every morning and do school work and the parents work remotely.
 Afternoons they explore and have adventures.
 We listened on the VHF as Marielle, the 7 yr old daughter, called her friends on the VHF radio and using correct radio etiquette.

-George, Anna, Elenore and Grace Jordan aboard the "Sara G".
-The Sarah G had been damaged by Hurricane Dorian in 2019 while in Man-O-War Cay.
+George and Anna Jordan aboard the "Sara G".
+The Sara G had been damaged by Hurricane Dorian in 2019 while in Man-O-War Cay.
 The Jordan's found her in 2020, afloat but severely damaged.
-They towed her back to the states and rebuilt her in Aries Pond, Orleans, MA.
-They now live aboard leading a cruising life with their two daughters, Grace and Eleanor.
+They towed her back to the States and rebuilt her in Aries Pond, Orleans, MA.
+They now live aboard leading a cruising life with their two daughters Grace and Eleanor.

 Jean Knapp aboard Zarpe, a Nordhaven 62 in Big Major Cay.
-Her and her husband from Sterling, MA.
-We were passing admiring their boat when she came out on deck to see who we were.
+Her and her husband are from Sterling, MA.
+We were passing in our dinghy admiring their boat when she came out on deck to see who we were.
 She ended up telling us almost her whole life story (well at least her boating life).
-She and her husband know some other Nordhaven owners who are travelling to the South Pacifica with the previous owners of Navigator, Marco & Karen.
+She and her husband knew about the Nordhaven owners who are travelling to the South Pacifica - which includes the previous owners of Navigator, Marco & Karen.

 Paul, and Julie, and Henry (Bernadoodle).
 Our dock neighbors at Highbourne Cay.
 Retired from Quebec and had spent the winter in the Bahamas aboard Cyrano, a Beneteau sail boat.
 Left Quebec in September and in late March starting their way back north.

 Lenore: Met her while walking along the dirt road going to Pete's Restaurant at Little Harbour in the Abaco's.
 She was sitting in a Adirondack chair in the shade, across the street from the beach, knitting.
-Lenore is in her 80's now and has wintered here in Little Harbour for the past 29 years in a house they bought when they gave up the cruising life.
+Lenore is in her 80's now and has wintered here in Little Harbour for the past 29 years in a house they bought, after they gave up the cruising life.

 Tristan, Corey & Avis at Abaco Resort & Marina in Marsh Town.
-Avis took our reservation over the phone and was supper nice.
+Avis took our reservation over the phone and was a hoot.
 Tristan was the Dock Hand and Corey the receptionist at the Marina Office.

 Robin & Bernadette aboard the Fleming 55 "Blessed" from Virgina.
 First met them at Cambridge Cay having cocktails on the sand bar.
-The night Navigator got bumped by Juno, Blessed also had a boat that was too close to them in the Northerly and were forced to relocated.
+The night Navigator got bumped in the dark Blessed also had a boat that was too close to them and were forced to relocated.
 Made for interesting radio exchanges.

-In his youth, he claimed to have flown airplanes around the Caribbean on various nefarious missions, but eventually realized he needed to find a way out.
-The marina is now his life.
-Keeping busy is his coping mechanism.
+Donny claimed to have flown airplanes around the Caribbean on various nefarious missions in his youth, but eventually realized he needed to find a more stable lifestyle.
+Now the marina is his life.
 He loves his marina, and if you pull in, you become part of his world.

 Sabrina & Josh Lowe We met them on Green Turtle Cay.
-He is a captain of one of the ferry's to Marsh Harbor.
 She runs Lowes Karts - golf cart business.
 She grew up in Guatemala and Florida and Marsh Harbor.
 Her dad is an engineer who came to the Bahamas to dismantle some old sugar mills.
-He is a native Bahamian.
-Hurricane Dorian displaced them out of thier house.
-The house was not flooded, but wind driven rain entered the house through broken windows and flooded everything.
-They had to gut the house and rebuild.
-They were able to remain on the island and lived with his parents while they rebuilt.
+He is a native Bahamian and a captain of one of the ferry's.
+Hurricane Dorian displaced them out of their house.
+Wind driven rain entered the house through broken windows and flooded everything.
+They had to gut it.
+They were able to remain on the island by living with his parents while they rebuilt.
 They home school their 3 children.
 They love the island life.

-Steve & Maureee aboard Resolute a Kady Crogan from Hingham, MA.
+Steve & Maureen aboard Resolute a Kady Crogan from Hingham, MA.
 Met them at Donny's then again at Great Sale Cay.
-They invited us aboard for a beer, and when we realized they had no 120 v power (no coffee maker), we invited them over to Navigator for coffee the next morning.
+They invited us aboard for a beer, and when we realized they were without 120v power (ie, no coffee maker), so we invited them over to Navigator for coffee the next morning.

 Rhett the dock hand at Palmetto Bay Marina who we met a year ago and was there to help us check in again as we returned - and remembered us!
 Personable, enthusiastic, energetic, a one man show.
 As he was getting us tied up, he took a bit of a plunge!
 Claimed it was the first time in 3 years working there that he had gotten wet.
 I guess we distracted him!